madhavanand-github/jsObjectString-to-jsObject/README.md

 // test string
 const objString = '{ 'url' : "http://google.com" }';

-const result = customParser.toObject(objString);
+const result = customParser(objString);
 ```

 > For a correct input, output is 100% correct.
 > For an incorrect input, you may get an undesired output/error.
+> For an Error, `null` is returned.